0x50B/0x50B.github.io/_posts/2024-09-11-unified-developer-environment-shortcomings.md

 powershell Set-ExecutionPolicy RemoteSigned
 ```

 Then, run the script below.
-This script checks if it’s running with admin privileges, reads all the configurations, and creates symbolic links for the required metadata.
+This script checks if it’s running with admin privileges, reads all the configurations, and creates symbolic links for the required metadata under `C:\dev\symlinks`.

 ```powershell
 # Check if the script is running with elevated (admin) privileges